hzeller/rpi-rgb-led-matrix/README.md

 There are four bits that select the current row(-pair) to be displayed.
 Also, there is an 'output enable' which switches if LEDs are on at all.

 Since LEDs can only be on or off, we have to do our own PWM.
-The RGBMatrix class in led-matrix.h does that.
+The `RGBMatrix` class in `include/led-matrix.h` does that.
+You can use this as a library in your own projects or just use the demo binary provided here.

 Connection
 ----------